Muschamp Rd

 I’ve written a lot on what it is like doing an MBA, though my personal experiences are unlikely to be duplicated.
 People have started to notice and have written me asking for advice on getting into the Sauder School of Business in particular.
 But what is important when successfully applying to an MBA program?

-I went on exchange and I talked to a lot of people from a lot of different schools all over the world.
-I also talked to undergrads and alumni especially in China.
+During my MBA, I went on exchange to China and I talked to a lot of people from a lot of different schools all over the world.
+I also talked to undergrads and alumni.
 So I have more experience and perspective than the average person.
 After putting it off for too long I wrote a nice long reply to a fellow from India who shockingly is an engineer considering doing an MBA.
 And just like after I taught English in Japan, I decided rather than write a new email every time I would make the information available to the entire Internet.

-First of all UBC takes a lot of international students.
+UBC definitely takes a lot of international students.
 The majority are Chinese but the second largest group (at least in my class) were from India.
 Being an international student is not a disadvantage in applying.
 Most schools are after the all mighty diversity.
 However you need solid English skills and your GMAT score and other application materials may be more scrutinized.

 I didn’t have a great experience while at Sauder.
 I did learn a lot though.
 One of the things I learned is their career center and the recruiters they get leaves a lot to be desired.
 MBA rankings are really subjective, what matters most is who recruits at a school.
-The Wall Street Journal does its rankings entirely based on what corporate recruiters say, that should be the one to consider the most strongly if you are highly career motivated.
-That said the one I put the most stock in when I applied was the Economist.
-I think they have a good global perspective.
+The Wall Street Journal used to do their rankings entirely based on what corporate recruiters say.
+But program and school rankings seem to have become more contentious not less.
+Another person left a comment with a link to their thoughts from 2007, let’s see if I can’t find something more up-to-date.
+Alas, the Internet or at least Google seems to be rife with graduate school admissions consultants maybe that is how people ended up here.

 Of course the US has a hundred times as many programs as Canada and with the increase in the Canadian dollar, Canada isn’t such a bargain anymore.
 Canada is easier to immigrate to/study in for many people though, especially since the Trump election.